 The samples of the original 8 inch by 8 inch tile that we received had been made by two different companies.
 The goal was to pull some color from one version of the tile and other colors from the second tile.
 Both tiles showed significant wear and deterioration from neglect.

+We aligned our current color chips with the portions of the tile that had the desirable colors.
+Several people were involved in the color matching decisions.
 We could see that the green used in the solid relief tile was slightly different from the green in the mosaic patterned tile.
 A decision had to be made about which green to match.